List of fascist movements: Romania (1940–1944)

 The Iron Guard turned more and more into a pro-Nazi and pro-German movement and took power in September 1940 when Ion Antonescu forced King Carol II to abdicate.
 However, the cohabitation between the Iron Guard and Ion Antonescu was short-lived.

 During the 1930s, the group combined a mix of Christian faith, antisemitism, and calls for land reform for farmers, who still lived in a quasi-feudal society.
-However, the extremely violent nature of the movement made it difficult for the Iron Guard to attract conservatives and middle class people, and as a result, the movement could never be as successful as the Nazi Party.
+However, although widely popular for a period of time, the extremely violent and fanatically "death-romanticist" nature of the movement made it difficult for the Iron Guard to attract conservatives and middle class people, and as a result, the movement could never be as successful as the Nazi Party.

 The Antonescu regime that followed had elements of fascism, but it lacked a clear political program or party.
 It was more a military dictatorship.
 The regime was characterized by nationalism, antisemitism, and anti-communism, but had no social program.
 Despite the Iaşi pogrom and a near-liquidation of the Jews of many parts of Moldavia, the regime ultimately refused to send the Romanian Jews to German death camps.
 The regime was overthrown on 23 August 1944 in a coup led by the king Mihai of Romania.